torchnyu/blog/_posts/2020-11-12-goto-nyu-cs-considered-harmful.md

 We don't offer enough practical courses either.
 We have no consistent courses on functional programming, on principles of software development, on systems programming.
-Existing courses do not demand enough programming from students.
+Not to mention existing courses do not demand enough programming from students.

 Our intro courses are not cohesive, well designed paths towards teaching students how to think, debug and program like computer